dso-toolkit/dso-toolkit/README.md

 ## Getting started
 Releases can be found on the [GitHub Releases page](https://github.com/dso-toolkit/dso-toolkit/releases).

-Each DSO Program Increment a new DSO Toolkit will be released.
-Every 1 to 2 weeks an alpha or beta will be released.
-Bugfix releases are released when needed.

-Example:
->The latest release is 1.1.0.
-Bugfix releases will increment the PATCH:
-> * 1.1.1,
-> * 1.1.2,
-> * 1.1.3 etc.

-Example 2:
->At the end of the Program Increment, 1.2.0 will be released.
-In the preceeding weeks several alpha's and beta's will be released:
-> * 1.2.0-alpha.0
-> * 1.2.0-alpha.[1...n]
-> * 1.2.0-beta.0
-> * 1.2.0-beta.[1...n]
-> * 1.2.0

 Alpha's should be considered unstable.
 Beta's will not have any breaking changes.